nragland37/cpp-projects/programming-I/README.md

+### <p align="center"> Programs include arrays, functions, loops, references, and conditional statements. </p>

-Short and simple programs in the C++ programming language.
-These programs require: making decisions (if and if..else statements), writing loops (while, do..while, and for loops), using functions and using arrays.
+* Short and simple programs in C++

+* Making decisions (if, if..else, and switch statements)

+* Writing loops and nested-loops (while, do..while, and for loops)

+* Declaring functions by inserting function prototypes and implementing pass-by-reference and return values

 <br>